PLPAcademy/day-3-assignment-Calvette57/README.md

 B) Update your PATH
 C) Run Flutter Doctor
 D) Create a new Flutter project
+B) Update your PATH

+You need to add the Flutter SDK’s bin directory to your system’s PATH environment variable so that you can run Flutter commands from any terminal session.
+After updating the PATH, you should then run flutter doctor to check for any dependencies you might need.

 4. What command is used to run a newly created Flutter app?